andywootton/mic/micMapChange.md

-micMap UML model change-request
+#micMap UML model change-request
 ----

-Date, Name (& how to contact on-line if clarification needed) Comment/request
+** This file should no longer be necessary.

-17/05/2017, @woo on birmingham.io
+** Please raise requests to change the micMap by logging an 'Issue' on github.com/andywootton/mic

-Rename UML file to micMap DONE
+This file will be deleted once an issue has been logged successfully.